jacksleight/statamic-memberbox/README.md

 ### Specify additional restrictions

-The member tags also support these parameters that allow you to add additional restrictions to your content:
+The member tags also support these parameters that allow you to specify additional restrictions for your content:

 * **in (string):** Content is only visible to members that are in the specified group
 * **is (string):** Content is only visible to members that have the specified role